Zero-shot Concept Bottleneck Models: Introduction

-To overcome this limitation, this paper tackles a new problem setting of CBMs in a zero-shot manner for target tasks.
+To overcome these limitations, this paper introduces a novel problem setting of CBMs in a zero-shot manner for target tasks.
 In this setting, we can access pre-trained VLMs, but we cannot know the concepts composing target data in advance.
-This setting forces models to perform two-stage zero-shot inference of input-to-concept and concept-to-label for unseen input samples.
-The zero-shot input-to-concept inference can not be solved by a na\"ive application of VLMs as the ordinary zero-shot classification of input-to-label because it is required to infer a subset of relevant concepts, not a single label, from the large set of all concepts.
-Furthermore, the zero-shot concept-to-label inference is difficult because the concept-to-label mapping is not obvious without target data and training, which are unavailable in this setting.
-Therefore, we aim to answer the following research question: \textit{how can we provide interpretable and intervenable concepts by the zero-shot input-to-concept/concept-to-label inference without target datasets and training?}\looseness-1
+This setting necessitates a two-stage zero-shot inference of input-to-concept and concept-to-class for unseen input samples.
+The zero-shot input-to-concept inference can not be solved by a na\"ive application of VLMs as the ordinary zero-shot classification of input-to-label, because it requires identifying a subset of relevant concepts from the large set of all concepts, rather than predicting a single label.
+Furthermore, the zero-shot concept-to-class inference is difficult because how to obtain the concept-to-class mapping is not obvious without target data and training, which are unavailable in this setting.
+Therefore, our primary research question is: \textit{How can we achieve interpretable and intervenable concept-based prediction through zero-shot input-to-concept and concept-to-class inference without relying on target datasets and additional training?}\looseness-1

 We present a novel CBM class called \textit{zero-shot concept bottleneck models} (Z-CBMs).
 Z-CBMs are zero-shot interpretable models that employ off-the-shelf pre-trained VLMs with frozen weights as the backbone (Fig.~\ref{fig:top}).
-Conceptually, Z-CBMs dynamically find concepts related to the input from a broad concept bank (\textbf{concept retrieval}) and then predict the final label by simulating zero-shot classification of black-box VLMs via reconstructing the original input embedding from the concept embeddings (\textbf{concept regression}).
-Our primary contribution is to achieve zero-shot input-to-concept and concept-to-label inference with this framework without additional training.
+Conceptually, Z-CBMs first perform \textbf{concept retrieval} to dynamically identify input-related concepts from a broad concept bank and then \textbf{concept regression} predicts the final label by simulating zero-shot classification capabilities of black-box VLMs via reconstructing the original input embedding from the retrieved concept embeddings.
+Our primary contribution is to achieve zero-shot input-to-concept and concept-to-class inference with this framework without additional training.
+Furthermore, our Z-CBMs allow interventions by arbitrary concepts described in natural language through the VLM feature spaces. \looseness-1